 Put on pan spray avocado oil on top place in oven at 400 until done and outside edges are brown”

 Anytime you need a Paleo dinner recipe, just come to this blog post and you can find pretty much any recipe for dinner you will ever want.
 You are going to want to check out all these recipes.
-They are the best ever Paleo dinner recipes around.
+They are the best ever dinner recipes around.
 Let me know how you like them.
-What are your favorite Paleo dinner recipes?
+What are your favorite Paleo recipes for dinner?

-Paleo Dinner Recipes from Other Bloggers with Over 50,000 Pins
+Paleo Recipes for Dinner from Other Bloggers with Over 50,000 Pins

 Bang Bang Shrimp Tacos – Wicked Spatula